mahlakhalili/Diabetetes_Data_Analysis/README.md

 The combination of Glucose and Insulin provides one of the strongest two-dimensional separations in the dataset.
 A machine learning model can form an effective decision boundary using only these two features, and they are expected to carry significant weight in predictive models for diabetes.

-Scatter Plot: BloodPressure vs Age (Colored by Outcome)
+📊Scatter Plot: BloodPressure vs Age (Colored by Outcome)

 <img width="864" height="539" alt="Screenshot 2025-12-01 210852" src="https://github.com/user-attachments/assets/8a492cdf-8464-40f7-810d-ca9a79787098" />